djalbat/occam-lexers/README.md

 ...and for allows comments to be nested.
 It will not add end of line tokens nor look for include directives.
 It cannot at this stage be considered a faithful rendering of the Gallina specification.
 There is more work to do.

-## Compiling from source
+## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are:

     npm run build-debug
     npm run watch-debug

-The Florence and Gallina grammars are defined in the `grammar.js` files found in the `es6/florence` and `es6/gallina` directories, respecitively.
+The Florence and Gallina grammars are defined in the `grammar.js` files found in the `es6/florence` and `es6/gallina` directories, respectively.

 ## Resources